InceptionCyberSecurity/ParrotHack/README.md

 Copyright (c) ArcadeusOPS

 # To Do
-Use pythonscan.sh to agressiveley scan target drone <br/>
+Use pythonscan.sh to agressiveley scan target drone and auto deauth <br/>
 hping3 Flood attack script over WiFi on http connection? <br/>
 The .txt files are for future scripts to detetc, identify and gain a shell on target drone <br/>